CAMMA-public/ConvLSTM-Surgical-Tool-Tracker/README.md

 - _model.py_: the model implementation (with all the necessary libs)
 - _evaluation.ipynb_: the evaluation and demo script (jupyter notebook)

 The model depends on three utility files: _resnet_, _resnet_utils_ and _convlstm_cell_.
 The _convlstm_cell_ is a modified version of the original ConvLSTM library due to bugs in the contrib release.
 (TensorFlow may likely correct this in future release)
 The one-shot state initialization and subsequent between batch state propagation is implemented in the _model.py_ code.
 So, frame seek information (frame index number) is necessary to enforce this continuity in the video data.

+The model is trained on the largest public endoscopic video dataset to date: [Cholec80 dataset](http://camma.u-strasbg.fr/datasets).
 To reproduce this model on a custom dataset, users can write their training script.
 All the necessary hyperparameters are contained in the published paper and can be tuned to suit your task and dataset.
 Model can be trained on sequential frames or video data (with frame-wise binary presence labels)